-- 1. Once the candidate has received all the filing forms via email, our staff will assist the candidate with filling out each form by an online video conference tool or by phone. - 2.
-Any documents that require an oath by candidates may be executed in the presence of the County Elections Official via an online video conferencing service.
+- 1. Once the candidate has received all the filing forms via email, our staff will assist the candidate with filling out each form via phone or an online video conference tool. - 2.
+Candidate oaths may be executed in the presence of the County Elections Official via an online video conferencing service.
 The oath CANNOT be done by phone.
-If candidates do not have the technical ability to do so, candidates may go to a notary or visit the Registration & Elections Division to take the oath in person.
+If candidates do not have video conferencing ability, they may go to a notary or visit the Registration & Elections Division to take the oath in person.